Albany, New York: Mohican, Mohawk, and Dutch before 1660

-British Occupation to 1800
+British rule to 1800

 Albany is one of the oldest surviving European settlements from the original Thirteen Colonies and the longest continuously chartered city in the United States.
 When New Netherland was captured by the English in 1664, the name was changed from Beverwijck to Albany in honor of the Duke of Albany (later James II).
 Duke of Albany was a Scottish title given since 1398, generally to a younger son of the King of Scots.
 The name is ultimately derived from Alba, the Gaelic name for Scotland.
 The Dutch briefly regained Albany in August 1673 and renamed the city Willemstadt; the English took permanent possession in 1674 with the Treaty of Westminster.
-On November 1, 1683, the Province of New York was split into counties, with Albany County being the largest.
-At that time the county included all of present New York State north of Dutchess and Ulster Counties in addition to present-day Bennington County, Vermont, theoretically stretching west to the Pacific Ocean; Albany became the county seat.
+On November 1, 1683, the Province of New York was split into counties, with Albany County being the largest: it included all of present New York State north of Dutchess and Ulster Counties in addition to present-day Bennington County, Vermont, theoretically stretching west to the Pacific Ocean; Albany became the county seat.
 Albany was formally chartered as a municipality by provincial Governor Thomas Dongan on July 22, 1686.
 The Dongan Charter was virtually identical in content to the charter awarded to the city of New York three months earlier.
 Dongan created Albany as a strip of land 1 mi wide and 16 mi long.
 Over the years Albany would lose much of the land to the west and annex land to the north and south.
 At this point, Albany had a population of about 500 people.